Approximate Mathematical Analysis Task

 Jump to search

-A Approximate Mathematical Analysis Task is a mathematical analysis task that is an approximation task (which requires the solution to a mathematical statement).
+A Approximate Mathematical Analysis Task is a mathematical analysis task that is an approximation task (which requires finding approximate solutions to mathematical problems).

-- AKA: Numerical Analysis.
+- AKA: Numerical Analysis, Computational Mathematics.

 - Context: